Jamestown Mall: Closure and demolition

 The mall's closure was announced on Thanksgiving Eve in November 2013 due to the heat being shut off.
 The closure of the Macy's store was announced in January 2014, leaving the mall with no anchors.
-Jamestown Mall finally closed its doors on July 1, 2014.
+Jamestown Mall closed on July 1, 2014.
 Among the last remaining tenants were Foot Locker and LensCrafters.

 In December 2017, Carlyle sold the mall to the St. Louis Port Authority with the intention of demolishing the mall and embarking on a complete redevelopment of the site.
 However, those plans never materialized as expected.
 The Port Authority permitted scrappers to access the site with the assumption that demolition would take place, but it never did.
 Consequently, the mall began to deteriorate rapidly.

 In June 2020, firefighters entered the building and discovered large piles of furniture on fire, with heavy smoke emanating from Dillard's and Macy's inside the mall.

 In October 2021, a portion of the shuttered Jamestown Mall in north St. Louis County faced a new challenge as burst pipes flooded the first floor of the Sears building.
 It remains unclear when the water and fire suppression lines at the Sears building broke, and the extent of the water release is still unknown.

 In April 2022, St. Louis County approved a $6 million demolition plan to demolish the mall.

 In April 2023, a fire broke out in front of the entrance to Dillard's inside Jamestown Mall, which resulted in a hole being left in the roof of the building.
 The fire caused significant damage to the surrounding area, and there were reports of smoke and water damage inside the mall as well.
 Fortunately, no one was injured in the incident.
 In September 2023, nearly a decade after its closure, St. Louis County finally initiated an announcement that demolition would begin on the former Jamestown Mall effective September 26, 2023, with a ceremony being hosted at the mall's site that same day.
 Demolition of all structures on the property was complete by March 2024.
+The future site is to be redeveloped.